 The single key to making someone laugh is not to say funny things but to say things funny.
-That foundation brutal truth has supported comedians throughout time and shows no symptoms of stopping.
-Too many people rely on some funny phrase or collision of images which result in odd observations but only a few people can take what looks like humdrum and standard events of the day and turn them into a solid twenty minutes.
-Furthermore, if you want to make someone laugh, the joke or routine needs to be sprinkled with some familiar context.
-Making fun of Lear Jet mechanics at a VFW open mike night will likely not be as successful as drinking jokes or observations about bowel movements.
-However, if you are in Coeur d'Alene, making fun of people from Lewiston is like spinning comedic gold.
+That foundational brutal truth has supported comedians throughout time and shows no symptom of stopping or slowing down to accomodate the less-witty dullards who fancy their own finite sense of humor as underappreciated.
+Too many people rely on some funny phrase, laugh track or collision of circumstances resulting in odd observational images to evoke a reactive but shallow laugh but only a few people can take what looks like humdrum and standard events of the day and turn them into a solid twenty minutes.
+Furthermore, if you want to make someone laugh, the joke or routine needs to be sprinkled with some familiarity to allow for valid resonation based on context.
+If one makes fun of Lear Jet mechanics at a VFW open mike night, one will be washed over with indifference silence but if you riff on a few drinking adventures or observations about bowel movements, you will be rewarded with enthusiastic but ignorant gusto but a sincere laugh is still a laugh.
+And if you are in Coeur d'Alene, making fun of people from Lewiston is spun comedic gold so know your room.

-Speaking of Coeur d'Alene, or as known by the locals as CDA, the only places to do decent stand up comedy is not in Coeur d'Alene.
-Ever since the nearby Brickwall closed, the comedy scene in Coeur d'Alene is non-existent with any local talent going to the Funny Bone in Boise or Uncle D's Comedy Underground in Spokane to find a paying gig.
+Speaking of Coeur d'Alene, or as known by the locals as CDA, the only places to do decent stand up comedy is not in Coeur d'Alene but down the road.
+Ever since the nearby Brickwall closed, the comedy scene in Coeur d'Alene became non-existent with any local talent going to the Funny Bone in Boise or Uncle D's Comedy Underground in Spokane to find a paying gig.
 These facts were known very early in the career of Coeur d'Alene's best stand-up comedian, Meyer Carlson.
 Meyer was a twenty-five year old comedy historian who cobbled his act together by extracting small bits from other comedian's acts and blending it together into his own mash-up of what he felt was comedy.
 During the day, he was a six-year veteran of the Street Maintenance Department and is credited as the author of the department's credo of "Great Service Begins with Great People."
 Fresh off the success of that milestone, Meyer decided that stand-up comedy was going to be his focus.
-He immediately began writing jokes by altering famous one-liners from history only to be disappointed in his inability to string them together for a single set.
+He immediately began writing jokes by altering famous one-liners from history only to be disappointed in his inability to string them together for a single, coherent set of worthy insights.

 After work one Thursday night, when a majority of the Street Maintenance staff had descended at a local bar, Meyer walked up to the small stage and declared himself ready to provide the assembled workers with a taste of his comedy stylings.
 The staff had been drinking for awhile and Meyer had the credibility due to the "Great Service Begins with Great People" meisterwerk, so the time was right.
 He allowed the crowd a moment to focus on him, standing under a lone spotlight and when the time felt right, he tapped the microphone to assure it was hot and took a deep breath.